V1xel/political-speeches/README.md

 ## Guide to functionality

-Application is running on 3000 port by default, you can change it in .env file Errors are written as Warnings in application console.
+Application is running on 3000 port by default, you can change it in .env file Application is using Redis, it is running on 6379 by default, you can also change it in .env file Errors are written as Warnings in application console.

 ### Synchronous way: